stellaservice/glue_ops/README.md

 File syncs helps you automate changes to a file or group of files.
 It currently supports targeting changes via YAML, JSON, and Regex.
 It can be used as part of a job which would include the branching and PR automation or completely independently ony requiring the `fileSyncs` configuration in your `glue_ops.yaml`

+## Merge hooks

+Merge hooks allows you to run arbitrary scripts post merge.
+This can be useful for monitoring changes to your infrastructure post merge.
+Additionally the environment will include: MERGE_SHA variable allowing you to associate an action with the current merge commit.

 ## Run command

 The run command automates the entire process of publish/merge as a single call.
 It implements the following steps: